For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Tatewaki Kunō is shoeless too whenever wearing his traditional kendo uniform — that is, most of the time.

 Inu-Yasha wears extremely old-fashioned clothing even for the feudal setting.
 He is always barefoot, which comes in useful when he's scratching himself... being half-dog-youkai, he scratches himself the way a dog does.
+Oddly enough, even when he's in the modern era, no-one really seems to notice or care.

 After Rin escapes her Barefoot Poverty status by joining Sesshoumaru's group, she still refrains from wearing shoes even after he provides her with expensive kimono to wear.